odas/mindful-spend/README.md

 ## Privacy: honest trade-offs

-ReceiptIQ doesn't read your SMS.
+mindful-spend doesn't read your SMS.
 It doesn't link your bank account.
 It doesn't run in the background.
 You choose what to upload and when.

 The caveat: screenshots you upload are processed by Google's Gemini API.
 Google sees your line items and spending patterns — arguably more structured information than an SMS scraper collects, because you are sending itemised data.
 You are trading blanket background access for selective, intentional sharing.